How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

 Good Freeview reception requires a decent aerial...

-To get the best signal in poor reception areas, always fit a high gain digital compatible TV aerial (such as a Triax Unix 52, Unix 100 or similar aerial) fed with double screened CT100 coaxial cable mounted above roof height.
+To get the best signal in poor reception areas, always fit a high gain digital compatible TV aerial (such as a Triax UNIX52 Aerial, Unix 100 or similar aerial) fed with double screened CT100 coaxial cable mounted above roof height.

 It is not uncommon for a Sky TV distribution amplifier to suffer TVI and picture patterning.
 In some cases interfering lines may move across the screen giving a poor picture.
 A Sky distribution amplifier is usually powered from the Sky Digibox (which provides 12 volts to the coaxial cable).
 UHF distribution amplifiers are often mounted in the loft of a house, feeding all TV points around the home.